 Camp can be a valuable tool in helping your child make the most of their developmental years and part of the fun of camp is the experience of meeting new people and learning to live in a group situation.
 A successful new friendship can be the most rewarding aspect of camp.

-See pages 17-19 of the Parent Handbook for more information about our staff and dorm life.
+See the Parent Handbook for more information about our staff and dorm life.
 (The Parent Handbook can also be found in the CampInTouch portal under “Forms & Documents”)

 What is the food like at camp?